 Reception

-This week in literacy, we will be continuing to focus on the story of We’re Going on a Bear Hunt by Michael Rosen and Helen Oxebury .
-We will be making reviewing the story and will recap the ambitious vocabulary petrified, narrow, stumble and gloomy.
+This week in literacy, we will be continuing to focus on the story of We’re Going on a Bear Hunt by Michael Rosen and Helen Oxenbury for a final week.
+We will be reviewing the story and will recap the ambitious vocabulary petrified, narrow, stumble and gloomy.
 During the week, the children will be writing a descriptive, dictated sentence, labelling items they would take on a bear hunt, labelling parts of a bear and will make their own binoculars/telescope.
 The children will also have the opportunity to create and construct a bear cave, complete jigsaws lined to the Bear Hunt, reenact the story using props and make a split pin bear.

 Reading will be on Tuesday, Wednesday and Thursday and children need their reading folders each day.
 They will choose a new book for the reading challenge on a Friday.

-Rhyme of the week: The Grand old Duke of York
+Rhyme of the week: The wheels on the bus

 PE: Please send children to school in their PE kit on a Friday only.